Ikechukwu-Miracle/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 *1-memcpy* copies memory area
 *2. strchr* locates characters in a string
-*3. strspn* gets the length of a prefix of a string
+*3. strspn* gets the length of a prefix of a string *4. strpbrk* this searches a string for a set of characters